Stored procedure limitations - Amazon Redshift

 • ALTER TABLE APPEND

 • The registerOutParameter method call through the Java Database Connectivity (JDBC) driver isn't supported for the refcursor data type.
-For an example of using the refcursor data type, see Returning a result set.
+For an example of using the refcursor data type, see Returning a result set from a stored procedure.